Bundling Home and Auto Insurance: Average Savings & Best Companies

 How Bundling Home and Auto Insurance Works

 Bundling home and auto insurance means purchasing both your homeowners policy and your auto policy from the same insurance carrier.
-In exchange for consolidating your business, the insurer rewards you with a multi-policy discount — typically applied to one or both premiums.
-The discount is automatic in most cases; once both policies are active under your name, the rate reduction kicks in at renewal or inception.
+In exchange for consolidating your business, the insurer rewards you with a multi-policy discount that is typically applied to one or both premiums.
+The discount is automatic in most cases.
+Once both policies are active under your name, the rate reduction kicks in at renewal or inception.

 It's important to understand that bundling doesn't merge your policies into one.
 Your home and auto coverage remain separate contracts with distinct deductibles, limits, and terms.
 What you gain is a financial incentive for loyalty, plus a streamlined experience managing both under the same company.